devSchacht/essential-image-optimization/app/partials/book.md

         alt="choosing the wrong image format can cost you" />
 </picture>
-<figcaption>By default Cloudinary encodes [non-Progressive JPEGs](http://cloudinary.com/blog/progressive_jpegs_and_green_martians).
-To opt-in to generating them, check the 'Progressive' option in 'More options' or pass the 'fl_progressive' flag.</figcaption>
+<figcaption>The wrong format can cost you.
+The logical flow for choosing the right format can be fraught with peril so experiment with the savings other formats can afford with care :)</figcaption>
 </figure>

-The logical flow for choosing the right format can be fraught with peril.
 Jeremy Wagner covers some of the considerations you might want to think about [here](http://jlwagner.net/talks/these-images/#/2/2).

 ## Caching image assets